apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

   buffered.
 - `max-batch-time`: Maximum time a write request is buffered.
 If the batch does not reach `max-batch-size` first, it is flushed when this duration has elapsed, even if the batch holds only one request.
 The default is 10ms.
+Must be greater than zero.
 Pekko timers are rounded up to whole scheduler ticks (`pekko.scheduler.tick-duration`, default 10ms), so a value below the tick duration takes effect as one tick.
 Lowering `tick-duration` changes the timer resolution for the entire actor system.

 ### Tradeoffs